International Times: Later publications

 IT first ceased publication in October 1973, after being convicted for running contact ads for gay men.
 The name was revived by another publisher in May 1974 for three issues until October.
 In 1975, Maya, another underground publication, temporarily renamed itself IT - the International Times, until that title closed after the November issue.
 A new title of the same name launched the following month, continuing until March 1976 when it went into hiatus until resuming in January 1977, ceasing in August of that year.

 Publications with the International Times title were published from January to December 1978, and again from April 1979 to June 1980.
 A single 'festival issue' was produced in June 1982.
 The title was again revived in 1986, with three issues from January to March, the last time a paper publication of the IT name was printed.

+The IT restarted as an online archive in 2008, a move arranged by former IT editor and contributor Mike Lesser and financed by Littlewoods heir James Moores.
+In 2011 it was relaunched as an online magazine publishing new material, following a suggestion by Lesser to poet and actor Heathcote Williams.